 06 Jul Diet Can Influence Headache

-In some headache sufferers, dietary choices may cause headaches.
-Certain foods do not necessarily trigger headaches in all sufferers, but NHF online survey data suggests that diet causes at least 30 percent of all migraines.
+For some people living with headache disease or migraine disorder, dietary choices may cause headache.
+Certain foods do not necessarily trigger headache, but NHF online survey data suggests that diet causes at least 30 percent of all migraine attacks.

-Some foods that contain high levels tyramine are:
+Some foods that contain high levels of tyramine are:

 - Red wines and most alcoholic beverages

 - Aged cheeses and processed meats (including pizza and hot dogs)

 - Chicken livers

 - Pickled foods

 - Sourdough bread